 - Carboxyl Ester Lipase (Bile Salt-Stimulated Lipase) 3

 The protein encoded by this gene is a glycoprotein secreted from the pancreas into the digestive tract and from the lactating mammary gland into human milk.
 The physiological role of this protein is in cholesterol and lipid-soluble vitamin ester hydrolysis and absorption.
 This encoded protein promotes large chylomicron production in the intestine.
 Also its presence in plasma suggests its interactions with cholesterol and oxidized lipoproteins to modulate the progression of atherosclerosis.
 In pancreatic tumoral cells, this encoded protein is thought to be sequestrated within the Golgi compartment and is probably not secreted.
 This gene contains a variable number of tandem repeat (VNTR) polymorphism in the coding region that may influence the function of the encoded protein. [provided by RefSeq, Jul 2008]

 GeneCards Summary for CEL Gene

 CEL (Carboxyl Ester Lipase) is a Protein Coding gene.
 Diseases associated with CEL include maturity-onset diabetes of the young, type viii and maturity-onset diabetes of the young.
-Among its related pathways are Lipoprotein metabolism and Metabolism.
+Among its related pathways are Fat digestion and absorption and triacylglycerol biosynthesis.
 GO annotations related to this gene include hydrolase activity and carboxylic ester hydrolase activity.
 An important paralog of this gene is CES2.